© Crown copyright 2017

 There is a lot of interest in the number of benefit sanctions applied and the number of people to whom they are applied.

-As of May 2017, we publish sanction statistics covering the following benefits as part of the quarterly statistical summary:
+From November 2017, we publish sanction statistics covering the following benefits as part of the benefit sanctions statistics:

 - Jobseeker’s Allowance (JSA)